Walkalone93/star-wars-test-app/README.md

 # Star Wars App
-This is a simple web app that displays a list of the Star Wars characters and their detailed information
+This is a simple web app that displays a list of the Star Wars characters and their detailed information Please, keep in mind that's a draft implementation, hence not all corner cases are handled, UX/UI isn't ideal and so on :)

 ## Getting started